4 Tips for Safer Online Shopping

 How to Avoid Online Scams

-Of course, even legitimate retailers can become victims of hackers.
-That's why it's a good idea to use a credit card (rather than a debit card or other form of payment) when shopping online.
-If you pay by credit card online, your transaction will be protected by the Fair Credit Billing Act.
+- Use a credit card for purchases.
+Unfortunately, even legitimate retailers can become victims of hackers sometimes.
+Using a credit card rather than a debit card or other form of payment helps ensure that your transaction will be protected by the Fair Credit Billing Act.
 That means you can dispute fraudulent charges and withhold payment while the creditor investigates.
-If someone is able to use your card without your permission, you are usually liable for only the first $50 in charges, and some credit card companies don't even require that.
+If someone is able to use your card without your permission, you are may liable for only the first $50 in charges, but many credit card companies don't even require that.

 How to Avoid Buying Subpar Products

-It's not uncommon to purchase something online only to find out that the product delivered doesn't look like the online photo, doesn't work properly, or was cheaply made.
+It's not uncommon to see an ad on social media or purchase something online only to find out that the product delivered doesn't look like the photo, doesn't work properly, or was cheaply made.
 It’s important to make sure you're getting what you expect—and what you're paying for.

 The best way to do that is to carefully research the return policies of a site before making a purchase.
 If there's no option for returns or refunds, the site may not be the best place to make a purchase.
 Take time to read reviews from other purchasers who have shopped there.
 You shouldn't necessarily be swayed by one negative review, but a number of negative experiences should be a red flag.
 Also, check to see if the same product photo you're viewing is used on multiple seller sites; if so, it could be a bogus site lifting photos from legitimate sites and may not provide the same quality product.